Why an ecommerce solution is more than just a shopping cart

 - The cost of integrating two separate platforms together adds little value to the effectiveness of the finished solution at converting visitors to customers.

 - This customer wanted to stay with WordPress for the main website content, since their team was already familiar with it.
-That seemed like the tail wagging the dog to us.
+That seemed like the tail wagging the dog to us - choosing the platform based on their comfort zone rather than basing their decision on the best platform to meet their future needs.

 - Managing content on one platform and products on another is inefficient.